Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 UNHCR Afghanistan provides each registered refugee returnee holding a valid VRF with a one-off cash grant of $375 (covering transportation, re-entry, and immediate needs upon arrival).

-The VolRep grant is provided at the UNHCR Encashment Centres (ECs) inside Afghanisan, located in Nangarhar, Kandahar, Kabul and Herat provinces.
-This grant is available at the Encashment Centres in Afghanistan from one day after the Voluntary Repatriation Form has been issued by UNCHR Iran.
-This means that if you collect the Voluntary Repatriation Form, you will need to make arrangements that allow you collect the cash grant from the appropriate Encashment Centre in Afghanistan one day after receiving the Voluntary Repatriation Form from UNHCR Iran.
+This grant is available at the Encashment Centres in Afghanistan one day after your Voluntary Repatriation Form is issued by UNCHR Iran.
+This means that you need to make arrangements that allow you to collect the cash grant from the appropriate Encashment Centre in Afghanistan one day after and within seven days as of the day you received your Voluntary Repatriation Form from UNHCR Iran.

-The supplementary reintegration cash grant will be provided based on the information in your VRF.
+The Supplementary Reintegration Grant will be provided based on the information in your VRF.
 The VRF must be readable.
 If the document is faded or cannot be read, please obtain another copy before leaving Iran.
 Please make sure to avoid damaging/losing your VRF.

-The provision of the supplementary reintegration cash grant will be facilitated by UNHCR and its partners in Afghanistan.
-To ensure you receive the supplementary grant, it is essential that you provide UNHCR/partners in Afghanistan with your active phone number(s) following arrival at the Encashment Centre so that UNHCR Afghanistan can contact you when it is time to collect the grant.
+The provision of the Supplementary Reintegration Grant will be facilitated by UNHCR and its partners in Afghanistan.
+To ensure you receive the Supplementary Reintegration Grant, it is essential that you provide UNHCR/partners in Afghanistan with your active phone number(s) following arrival at the Encashment Centre so that UNHCR Afghanistan can contact you when it is time to collect the grant.
 If your contact details change (phone number or address), you must inform UNHCR Afghanistan immediately by contacting the Encashment Centre helpline.
 More information about when, where and how to collect the cash will be given to you at the Encashment Centre when you arrive in Afghanistan.

-In addition to the cash assistance, returning refugees will receive basic health care and overnight accommodation at the Encashment Centres if required.
-They may receive additional services such as mine risk education, drug awareness, child-friendly spaces, basic health care, vaccinations and malnutrition screening, etc. provided by other partners present in the Encashment Centres.
+Individuals who returned prior to 1 January 2023 are not eligible to receive the Supplementary Reintegration Grant.
+In addition, returning refugees will receive basic health care and overnight accommodation at the Encashment Centres if required.
+They may benefit from additional services such as mine risk education, drug awareness, child friendly spaces, basic health care, vaccinations and malnutrition screening, etc. provided by other partners present in the Encashment Centres.

 Relevant contacts and available services in Afghanistan